Actual Knowledge Gain as Privacy Loss in Local Privacy Accounting: Use Case of Bayesian Composition

-Lemma \ref{lem: K>=1} establishes that the worst-case scenario for Bayesian composition is equivalent to that of basic composition.
-In contrast, Theorem \ref{thm:compacticle_better_result} demonstrates that Bayesian composition outperforms basic composition when the composed queries are privacy-loss compactible.
-Thus, the Bayesian composition can seamlessly replace the basic composition wherever it is employed.
-A common application of basic composition involves privacy accounting for LDP queries.
-When transitioning to Bayesian composition for accounting, a Bayesian Privacy Filter is assigned to an object and the corresponding Bayesian Privacy Odometer is used to track the usage of the privacy budget.
-The adversary in Algorithm \ref{algo:bayesian_privacy_filter} represents anyone (and not even the same person all the time) querying against the object.
-The interaction is halted when the object expires or the realized privacy loss reaches the assigned privacy budget.
+Bayesian composition is at least as good as basic composition, because basic composition is equivalent to considering the likelihood function of each composed queries independently in Bayesian composition.
+Thus, the Bayesian composition can seamlessly replace the basic composition wherever it is employed, especially in privacy accounting.

-Though the basic composition can always be replaced by Bayesian composition, the necessity is worth considering, because Bayesian composition requires computing realized privacy loss, which might be expensive in some cases.
+However, the necessity of the replacement is worth considering, because Bayesian composition requires computing realized privacy loss, which might be expensive in some cases.
 For instance, when querying an object with continuous values, the branch-and-bound method (Section \ref{sec:bnb}) is required, which is generally computation-intensive.
-Furthermore, if the object being queried has multiple fields with independent domains, and the composed queries read different fields, Theorem \ref{thm:decompose_to_privacy_loss_independent} asserts that Bayesian composition yields the same effect as basic composition.
-Additionally, Appendix \ref{sec:single_vs_composition} illustrates that when estimating the histogram of a group of objects, using Bayesian composition of randomized responses against an individual object results in a less precise estimation than applying a single randomized response.
-Therefore, one should be careful when deciding to switch from a single query to the corresponding Bayesian composition.
-However, the evaluation in Section \ref{sec:evaluation_of_bayesian_composition} highlights that Bayesian composition of linear and logistic regressions against objects with continuous values can be 2-5 times as efficient as basic composition.
+The evaluation in Section \ref{sec:evaluation_of_bayesian_composition} highlights that Bayesian composition of linear and logistic regressions against objects with continuous values can be 2-5 times as efficient as basic composition.
 In scenarios where privacy budgets are scarce, deploying Bayesian composition becomes a viable and worthwhile option.